-Benefits to blended learning
+Benefits to Digital learning

-There are many benefits to blended learning, such as:
+There are many benefits to digital learning, such as:

 - Set digital assessments for instant feedback - Set digital revision tasks and then use the results to inform class schedules.
 You can invite students to complete revision exercises on a digital learning platform at home.
-It is important how to set revision tasks according to identified gaps in learning/knowledge. - Use Multimedia tools to maximise the effectiveness of blended learning methodology.
+It is important how to set revision tasks according to identified gaps in learning/knowledge. - Use Multimedia tools to maximise the effectiveness of digital learning methodology.
 It is important to develop ICT skills, so that lessons are evolved around using the available ICT tools.
-Our Lead Practitioners, Director of IT and Innovation and SLT will provide continuous CPD training opportunities/direction to further enhance our blended learning model.
+Our Lead Practitioners, Director of IT and Innovation and SLT will